satellite-image-deep-learning/techniques/README.md

 * The `F1 score` (also called the F-score or the F-measure) is the harmonic mean of precision and recall, calculated as `F1 = 2*(precision * recall)/(precision + recall)`.
 It conveys the balance between the precision and the recall.
 [Ref](https://machinelearningmastery.com/classification-accuracy-is-not-enough-more-performance-measures-you-can-use/)
 * The **false positive rate** (FPR), calculated as `FPR = FP/(FP+TN)` is often plotted against recall/TPR in an [ROC curve](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) which shows how the TPR/FPR tradeoff varies with classification threshold.
 Lowering the classification threshold returns more true positives, but also more false positives.
 Note that since FN is not possible in object detection, ROC curves are not appropriate.
 * Precision-vs-recall curves visualise the tradeoff between making false positives and false negatives
-* [Accuracy](https://en.wikipedia.org/wiki/Accuracy_and_precision#In_binary_classification) is the most commonly used metric in 'real life' but can be a highly misleading metric for imbalanced data sets
+* [Accuracy](https://en.wikipedia.org/wiki/Accuracy_and_precision#In_binary_classification) is the most commonly used metric in 'real life' but can be a highly misleading metric for imbalanced data sets.
+For example if a class represents only 2% of pixels, a naive model can achieve 98% accuracy by predicting this class for every pixel
 * `IoU` is an object detection specific metric, being the average intersect over union of prediction and ground truth bounding boxes for a given confidence threshold
 * `mAP@0.5` is another object detection specific metric, being the mean value of the average precision for each class. `@0.5` sets a threshold for how much of the predicted bounding box overlaps the ground truth bounding box, i.e. "minimum 50% overlap"
 * For more comprehensive definitions checkout [Object-Detection-Metrics](https://github.com/rafaelpadilla/Object-Detection-Metrics)